VovaTereschenko/styled-chart/README.md

     // optional
     // denotation of values
     denoteAs: '%',
+    // number from 0 to 100
+    // optional
+    // sets the flexure of the line flexure,
     // boolean, optional
     // indicates that the <MyConvertionPath/> path is planned to be filled
     isFilled: true,